Karen Mowat

 Karen Mowat (c.
-1630–1675) was a Norwegian noblewoman, an heiress, and landowner of Scottish origins.
+1630–1675) was a Norwegian noblewoman, an heiress, and landowner of Norwegian and Scottish origins.

 Biography

 Probably born in Tysnes in present-day Hordaland, Karen Mowat was the daughter of Admiral Axel Mowat (1592–1661) and Karen Knudsdatter Bildt (died 1662).
 Her father was the largest landowner in Western Norway.
 Following the death of her two brothers, she became sole heir to her parents' estate.